allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 This description sounded like a perfect fit for us!
 Unfortunatelly after initial excitement (and hours spend on reading [_mongosync_ documentation](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/)) we realized, that we cannot use _mongosync_ as it was able to perform migration and synchronization process only if source database and destination database were both in the exact same version.
-It meant, that there was no option to migrate databases from older MongoDB version to newest one, which was a no-go for us.
+It meant, that there was no option to migrate databases from older MongoDB versions to the newest one, which was a no-go for us.

 When we realised that there is no tool which meets all our requirements, we've made a tough decision to implement our own online MongoDB migration tool named _mongo-migration-stream_.

 ## mongo-migration-stream

-_mongo-migration-stream_ is a tool which can be used to perform online migrations of MongoDB databases.
+[_mongo-migration-stream_](https://github.com/allegro/mongo-migration-stream) is an open source tool from Allegro, that performs online migrations of MongoDB databases.
 It's a [Kotlin](https://kotlinlang.org/) application utilising `mongodump` and `mongorestore` [MongoDB Command Line Database Tools](https://www.mongodb.com/docs/database-tools/) along with [Mongo Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) mechanism.